Maternity units must only remove gas and air as a ‘last resort’

 Some NHS trusts have also come under fire for the way they communicated the message that gas and air would be suspended.

-The NHS maternity survey for 2022 shows 76% of women used gas (also known as nitrous oxide) and air during their labour.
+The NHS maternity survey for 2022 shows 76 per cent of women used gas (also known as nitrous oxide) and air during their labour.

 There are no harmful side effects of using gas and air for a mother or baby.